biicode/docs/biicode/configuration_files/policies.rst

 	default:
 	# First rule: accept all your published blocks for all tags
 	# with priority 1.
 	- block: block.user == "YOUR_USER_NAME"
 	  version: tag>=DEV
 	  priority: 1

-	# Then, accept all ALPHA VERSIONS of another user's published
-	# blocks with priority 1.
+	# For all other users only accept STABLE blocks
-	- block: block.user == "ANOTHER_USER"
+	- block: ALL
-	  version: tag==ALPHA
+	  version: tag==STABLE
 	  priority: 1

 	# Examples:
-	# Lets say that you (maya) introduce a dependency to some file in willy/block
+	# Let's say that you (maya) introduce a dependency to some cell in willy/block and
-	# and you want to become a Beta tester of such block, you should write a new rule:
+	# you want to reuse as a Beta tester of such block, you should write a new rule:
 	#- block: block == "willy/block"
 	#  version: tag>=BETA
+	#  priority: 1
+	#
+	# If you want to accept all ALPHA VERSIONS of another user's published
+	# blocks with priority 1.
+	#- block: block.user == "ANOTHER_USER"
+	#  version: tag==ALPHA
 	#  priority: 1